Jada Pinkett Smith: Personal life

 In the early 1990s, Pinkett Smith dated former basketball player Grant Hill while he attended Duke University.

-Pinkett Smith had a close friendship with rapper Tupac Shakur which was formed when they were both attending the Baltimore School for the Arts.
+Pinkett Smith had a close friendship with rapper Tupac Shakur which was formed when they were attending the Baltimore School for the Arts.
+Pinkett Smith secured Shakur a guest appearance on A Different World in 1993.
 She appeared in his music videos "Keep Ya Head Up" (1993) and "Temptations" (1995).
 She also came up with the concept for his "California Love" (1995) music video and had intended to direct it, but she removed herself from the project.
 In 1995, she contributed $100,000 towards Shakur's bail as he awaited an appeal on his sexual abuse conviction.
-Pinkett Smith stated in the 2003 documentary Tupac: Resurrection that he was "one of my best friends.
+She later revealed that she turned down a marriage proposal from Shakur while he was incarcerated at Rikers Island in 1995.
+Speaking about her, Shakur stated: "Jada is my heart.
+She will be my friend for my whole life.
+We'll be old together.
+Jada can ask me to do anything and she can have it."
+Pinkett Smith stated in the 2003 documentary Tupac: Resurrection that Shakur was "one of my best friends.
 He was like a brother.
 It was beyond friendship for us.
 The type of relationship we had, you only get that once in a lifetime."

-In 2018, Pinkett Smith said that she had been diagnosed with the autoimmune disease alopecia areata.
+In 2018, Pinkett Smith revealed that she had been diagnosed with the autoimmune disease alopecia areata.
 Despite having many medical tests, she said she has not been able to find the cause of her alopecia, and that she suspects it might be stress.
-She shared a video on her Instagram account in December 2021 showing herself with a shaved head, saying; "Now at this point, I can only laugh" (...)
+She shared a video on her Instagram account in December 2021 showing herself with a shaved head, saying: "Now at this point, I can only laugh" (...)
 "Mama's gonna have to take it down to the scalp so nobody thinks she got brain surgery or something.
 Me and this alopecia are going to be friends... period!".
+A joke by Chris Rock at the 94th Academy Awards referring to Pinkett-Smith's hair resulted in Will Smith angrily slapping Rock in retaliation.